Go to AAD Home

 To treat a mild rash and help stop the itch, dermatologists recommend the following:

-• Wash your clothing.
-Thoroughly wash all of the clothes you were wearing when you came into contact with the poisonous plant.
-The oil can stick to clothing, and if it touches your skin, it can cause another rash.
+2. Put on gloves, remove your clothing, and place all clothing in a washing machine.
+You want to thoroughly wash all clothes you were wearing when you came into contact with the plant.
+Wearing gloves is essential.
+The oil can stick to clothing, and if it touches your skin, it can cause an additional rash.

-• Wash everything that may have the oil on its surface.
-Besides clothing, the oil from poison ivy, oak, and sumac can stick to many surfaces, including gardening tools, golf clubs, leashes and even a pet’s fur.
+3. While wearing gloves, wash everything that may have the oil on its surface.
+Besides clothing, the oil from poison ivy, oak, and sumac can stick to many surfaces, including gardening tools, golf clubs, leashes, and even a pet’s fur.
 Be sure to rinse your pet’s fur, and wash tools and other objects with warm, soapy water.

 Caution